alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 ### Workshops with users of DMHTs

-> **Summary**
+!!! abstract "Summary"

-> The workshops with users exposed wide-ranging, nuanced, and interconnected attitudes, while contributing to practical and complementary recommendations for developers and regulators.
+    The workshops with users exposed wide-ranging, nuanced, and interconnected attitudes, while contributing to practical and complementary recommendations for developers and regulators.

->
-> Four central themes emerged from the workshops:
+    Four central themes emerged from the workshops:

->
-> 1. Distrust as a barrier to accessing and using DMHTs
+      1. Distrust as a barrier to accessing and using DMHTs
-> 2. Stakeholder and user engagement as a means for ensuring accountability
+      2. Stakeholder and user engagement as a means for ensuring accountability
-> 3. Explainable technology and systems as a pre-requisite for informed choice
+      3. Explainable technology and systems as a pre-requisite for informed choice
-> 4. Ensuring fairness by reducing digital exclusion, bias, and discrimination, and promoting social justice
+      4. Ensuring fairness by reducing digital exclusion, bias, and discrimination, and promoting social justice

->
-> While all of the themes are interconnected, the fourth theme especially is inseparable from the others.
+While all of the themes are interconnected, the fourth theme especially is inseparable from the others.

 #### Overview